 The property forms part of the estate of someone who has recently become deceased and is currently unoccupied – this exemption has a limit of 6 months after the grant of probate

-The property has been repossessed by a mortgage lender or forms part of a bankruptcy arrangement and is also unoccupied.
+The property has been repossessed by a mortgage lender or forms part of a bankruptcy arrangement and is also unoccupied

-A low income
+You’re on a low income

 In reality, councils are very unlikely to press for jail time and it would only happen in the most extreme example.
 It certainly isn’t something most people should worry about.

 Like with all debts, the most important thing is communication.
 If you are struggling to pay your council tax, then you should immediately phone your local council and discuss the situation with them.
 It may be that you are entitled to a reduction for being on low income and even if not, they will do their best to reach a repayment plan with you that works.